Taxation of international executives

 Are there any concessions made for expatriates in Argentina?

-If they come to the country for a period longer than 6 months and shorter than 5 years, with a temporary visa, expatriates are considered nonresidents with permanent presence (NRPP) and thus subject to income tax only on Argentine-sourced income.
+If they come to the country/territory for a period longer than 6 months and shorter than 5 years, with a temporary visa, expatriates are considered nonresidents with permanent presence (NRPP) and thus subject to income tax only on Argentine-sourced income.

 Is salary earned from working abroad taxed in Argentina?
 If so, how?